faridopz/leadgenanalysis/README.md

 # Marketing Lead Generation Analysis

 ## Project Overview
-This project explores how marketing data can be used to evaluate lead generation performance.
-The objective was to understand which channels perform best, which underperform, and why.
+This project was designed as a case study for a digital marketing agency that wanted to evaluate the effectiveness of its lead generation strategy.
+The agency had been investing across multiple acquisition channels — including Instagram, LinkedIn, Google Ads, and email campaigns — but lacked clarity on which channels were driving the best results and where improvements were needed.

-I worked with raw datasets on leads, interactions, and conversions, then built a Python pipeline to clean, merge, and analyze the data.
+The objective of this analysis was to provide a clear, data-driven assessment of channel performance, lead quality, user behavior, and growth trends.
+By examining leads, interactions, and conversions together, I was able to identify not only which channels generated volume, but also which ones contributed meaningfully to conversion and ROI.

-The analysis highlights patterns in acquisition, conversion, engagement, device usage, lead quality, and growth over time.
-Based on these findings, I developed recommendations to improve marketing efficiency and sales outcomes.
+I worked with raw datasets on leads, interactions, and conversions, built a reproducible Python pipeline to clean and merge the data, and produced visualizations to communicate insights clearly.
+The findings highlight both strengths and gaps in the agency’s funnel and are supported with business-focused recommendations to optimize future marketing spend and strategy.

 ---